 What is implicit bias?

-Implicit bias refers to attitudes or stereotypes that affect our actions, decisions and unconscious understanding towards or against a particular person or group.
-A person may explicitly endorse certain values and believe them to be true.
-Yet, they may still hold an unconscious bias that doesn’t align with their declared values.
+Implicit bias refers to sometimes unconscious attitudes or stereotypes that affect our actions and decisions for or against a particular person or group.
+We may explicitly endorse certain values, such as inclusivity, but may hold an unconscious bias that doesn’t align with these values.
 A common example of implicit bias is favouring or being more receptive to familiar-sounding names than those from other cultural groups.
+Implicit bias doesn’t mean that inclusivity is not one of our values.
+It means that we are not aware of how our own implicit bias can impact our actions and decisions.

-Microaggressions take place when a person indirectly, subtly or unintentionally discriminates.
-They’re based on differences in race, gender identity or sexual orientation.
-Implicit bias can occur without a face-to-face interaction.
+Microaggressions are often based on differences in skin colour, ethnicity, gender identity or sexual orientation.
+Implicit bias can occur without face-to-face interaction.
 For example, the choice of images or written language can show bias.
 Microaggressions are more likely to occur through passive remarks and actions.

 Implicit bias stems from the various types of stereotypes or fears that lead to prejudice, discrimination and/or negative attitudes.
 The following is a list of common “isms” and phobias: